What's the true path to happiness?

 Naturally, the word authenticity evokes an image of something pure or unadulterated.
 A letter of authenticity confirms that a certain object or work of art is not a counterfeit.
 The act of authenticating is a process of determining that something is indeed genuine, as it is purported to be.
 Experts receive training to authenticate precious objects, memorabilia, and documents, among other rare items.
 Yet we have no such method for ascertaining the authentic nature of people.

-Short of being caught in a bold-faced lie or transgression, methods of determining an individual’s authenticity often go unexplored.
+Short of being caught in a bald-faced lie or transgression, the methods of determining an individual’s authenticity often go unexplored.
 One’s authentic nature is revealed in their ability to express and share what they think or feel in a relatively unadulterated form.
-Diplomacy, political correctness, false flattery, people pleasing, avoidance and silence may, in fact, be designed to mask the authentic, unfiltered self.
+Diplomacy, political correctness, false flattery, people-pleasing, avoidance, and silence may, in fact, be designed to mask the authentic, unfiltered self.

 What does the dictionary have to say?
 Merriam-Webster defines authentic as a quality of being genuine and worthy of belief.
 Hence, a person who is completely trustworthy is deemed to be authentic.
 Yet to be genuine requires a certain transparency, whereby others can witness the unfiltered personality, without any masking.

 Most of us are too concerned with what others think of us.
 As such, we may disguise or manipulate features of our personality to better assure that others aren’t judgmental or adversely reactive to us.
 If I worry about what others think of me, then I manipulate my personality and communication, either to seek approval or avoid disapproval.
 This masks my true or authentic self.
 Although this personality trait is commonplace, it is far removed from authenticity.